Saadiyat Island

 Saadiyat Island (جزيرة السعديات; jazīrat as-saʿdiyyāt, for "Island of Happiness") is a natural island and a tourism-cultural environmentally friendly project for Emirati heritage and culture that is located in Abu Dhabi, United Arab Emirates.
 The project is located in a large, low-lying island, 500 m off the coast of Abu Dhabi island.
 A mixed commercial, residential, and leisure project is currently under construction on the island.
-When completed, Saadiyat Island is expected to become Abu Dhabi's cultural centre, mostly for the Island's Cultural District that is expected to include eight museums.
+When completed, Saadiyat Island is expected to become Abu Dhabi's cultural centre, anchored by the Saadiyat Cultural District, which groups major museums, galleries and cultural institutions.

 The island is five-minute drive away from downtown Abu Dhabi, 20 minutes from Abu Dhabi International Airport, and one hour from Dubai.